-Environmental / Materials / Reclaimed Products and their Packaging Materials GRI 301-3 Percentage of reclaimed products and their packaging materials for each product category.
+Percentage of reclaimed products and their packaging materials for each product category.

-Category of product sold % of reclaimed products and their packaging materials in 2019 % of reclaimed products and their packaging materials in 2018 % of reclaimed products and their packaging materials in 2017 % of reclaimed products and their packaging materials in 2016 How data was collected IT products, parts and components.
-148 135 130 150 The total annual weight of end-of-life (EOL) IT equipment and product waste reclaimed by IBM's product end-of-life management (PELM) operations worldwide is divided by the total annual estimated weight of new IT equipment sold worldwide during the same period to obtain the percentage of products sold that are recovered.
-Data collection method: The total weight of end-of-life (EOL) IT equipment and product waste collected and processed by IBM's product end-of-life management (PELM) operations worldwide is tracked and calculated for a calendar year.
-The program handles IBM and non-IBM branded IT equipment.
-Product packaging that is recovered is also processed through the PELM operations but not reported in the metric.
-The total weight of annual product sales for IT equipment is estimated for the same calendar year.
-Sales data was collected from internally audited financial sources while product EOL data is reported on a quarterly basis into the IBM Environmental Performance Database (EPD) by PELM operations worldwide.
+Category of product sold % of reclaimed products and their packaging materials in 2020 % of reclaimed products and their packaging materials in 2019 % of reclaimed products and their packaging materials in 2018 % of reclaimed products and their packaging materials in 2017 How data was collected IT products, parts and components.
+114 148 135 130 The annual total weight of end-of-life (EOL) IT equipment and product material recovered by IBM's product end-of-life management (PELM) operations worldwide is divided by the total average weight of new IBM Logo Product sold globally during the same period to obtain the percentage of recovered verses new product sold.
+Data collection method: The total weight of end-of-life (EOL) IT equipment and product waste collected and processed by IBM's product end-of-life management (PELM) operations worldwide is tracked and calculated on a calendar year.
+The program handles IBM and non-IBM branded IT equipment, as well as discarded IT equipment recovered from country product take back schemes.
+Any product packaging not disposed of at the installation site of the business customer is either recovered and processed through IBM global PELM operations or recovered through IBM's facility waste collection and disposal operations, or through third party data centre waste disposal services The total weight of annual product sales for IT equipment is estimated from the average weight for a family of products, for example average weights from various models of storage, server, display systems sold in the applicable calendar year.
+Sales data is collected from internally audited financial sources while product EOL data is reported on a quarterly basis in the IBM PELM Environmental Performance Database (EPD).